krunalss/data_it_enterprises/README.md

 3. **Data Transformation:** Cleaning and converting raw data into a format suitable for machine learning algorithms.

-4. **Model Training:** Training two machine learning models—SVM and XGBoost.
-SVM excels in high-dimensional spaces, while XGBoost is a gradient boosting framework known for its performance in various competitions.
+4. **Model Training:** Utilizes XGBoost for training the predictive model, renowned for its performance and accuracy.

-5. **Model Evaluation:** Evaluating model performance using metrics such as accuracy, precision, recall, and F1-score to ensure reliability in predictions.

-Paramters for XGBoost
-colsample_bytree: The subsample ratio of columns when constructing each tree.
-learning_rate: Step size shrinkage used to prevent overfitting.
-max_depth: Maximum depth of a tree.
-alpha: L1 regularization term on weights.
-n_estimators: Number of trees you want to build.
+5. **Model Evaluation:** Evaluates model performance using metrics such as Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), and R-squared (R2).
+RMSE provides a measure of how accurately the model predicts the response, MAE gives an average magnitude of errors in a set of predictions, without considering their direction.
+R2, on the other hand, provides a measure of how well observed outcomes are replicated by the model, based on the proportion of total variation of outcomes explained by the model.

 6. **Prediction:** Using the trained models to predict the outcomes of various what-if scenarios, assisting system administrators in making informed decisions.